[email protected]

 Introduction

-In Kenya, land ownership and transactions are governed by a robust legal framework aimed at protecting the rights of landowners and interested parties.
+In Kenya, caution on land and your land ownership transactions are governed by a robust legal framework aimed at protecting the rights of landowners and interested parties.
 Among the legal tools available to safeguard interests in land are cautions and caveats.
 These mechanisms serve as warnings or restrictions placed on the land register, preventing any dealings with the land without prior notice to the person who lodged the caution or caveat.
 The Land Registration Act, 2012 and other related laws provide the legal basis for cautions and caveats in Kenya.

 A caution is a legal notice registered against a property’s title, indicating that someone has an interest or claim on the land and wants to prevent any dealings on the land without their knowledge.
 The cautioner (the person lodging the caution) seeks to protect their interest, ensuring they are informed of or consent to any changes in the ownership or status of the property.